 Where: Walnut Street, Des Moines

-Why: Standard but elevate food options like burgers, soft pretzels, wraps, and cheese curds make this a great stop for lunch or dinner.
+Why: Standard but elevated food options like burgers, soft pretzels, wraps, and cheese curds make this a great stop for lunch or dinner.
 With a vegan chorizo wrap and Mahi street tacos, you can also get adventurous while grabbing a bite with your beer.
 Drink a Ruthie lager, a tribute to an infamous Des Moines bartender in this historic building.

 Great Small-town Atmosphere